omaraflak/ERC4671/README.md

 pragma solidity ^0.8.0;

 interface INTTMetadata {
-    /// @return Descriptive name of the NTTs in this contract function name() external view returns (string memory);
+    /// @return Descriptive name of the tokens in this contract function name() external view returns (string memory);

-    /// @return An abbreviated name of the NTTs in this contract function symbol() external view returns (string memory);
+    /// @return An abbreviated name of the tokens in this contract function symbol() external view returns (string memory);

-    /// @notice Fetch API link containing information for an NTT
+    /// @notice Fetch API link containing information for a token
-    /// @param owner Address of the NTT's owner
+    /// @param owner Address of the token's owner
-    /// @param index Index of the NTT
+    /// @param index Index of the token
-    /// @return API link to query for the NTT function uri(address owner, uint256 index) external view returns (string memory);
+    /// @return API link to query for the token's data function uri(address owner, uint256 index) external view returns (string memory);
 }
 ```